Monday, June 27, 2016

 He was given military honors at the gravesite, which was nice but it would have saved me a lot of sleepless nights if he had received the Aide and Attendance Benefit from the Veteran's Administration.
 Nevertheless, there was enough money left to bury him next to my mother.

 I'm going to miss his daily morning phone calls, his presence at every family gathering, his lively conversations, his politics, and even his constant questions.
-The journalist's and never left him.
+The journalist's Who, What, Why, When, Where and How never left him.

 Dad was the best of heroes.